Aja (entertainer): Early life

 Aja was born on January 4, 1994, in Bedford–Stuyvesant, Brooklyn.
 She was raised by adoptive parents.
-She used to suffer from PTSD and anxiety, attributing her to a "broken family" situation, but stopped having panic attacks after starting drag.
+Aja reconnected with her biological mother, Linda, later in life until her death in 2024.
+She used to suffer from PTSD and anxiety, which she attributed to her single-parent home, but stopped having panic attacks after starting drag.
 She lived as a trans woman for a year at age 18, later coming to identify as genderqueer after learning about non-binary gender identities.
 Aja identifies as a person of color.
-In 2018, she stated on Twitter that she is of Moroccan, Egyptian and Libyan descent.
-Later, in a 2019 Tweet, she stated that she is not of Libyan descent.
+She is of African American and Puerto Rican descent.

 Career

 Aja began doing drag in Manhattan at age 16, participating in contests at Posh Bar, the Stonewall Inn, Metropolitan Bar and Sugarland.
 She was announced as one of 14 contestants for the ninth season of RuPaul's Drag Race on February 2, 2017.
 Aja placed ninth that season and subsequently returned to participate in the third season of RuPaul's Drag Race All Stars.
 Aja was eliminated during the fifth episode of All Stars 3, but she returned in the following episode to compete for a chance to win re-entry to the competition.
 Another contestant, Morgan McMichaels, rejoined instead, which placed Aja seventh overall.

 The drag house Haus of Aja, based in Bedford–Stuyvesant, includes members Aja, Kandy Muse, Momo Shade, Dahlia Sin, and Janelle No5.
-They perform at Hardware Bar.
+They performed at Hardware Bar until the house dissolved in June 2018.

 Aja appeared in a commercial for H&M's Pride OUT Loud campaign in May 2018.
 Since June 2018, Aja has hosted a talk show called Ayo Sis on WOW Presents Plus.
 In May 2019, Aja was sponsored by Starbucks to promote the company's S'Mores Life contest.